mksaraf/kubernetes-lab-tutorial/content/monitoring.md

     NAME             TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)         AGE
     metrics-server   ClusterIP   10.32.0.19    <none>        443/TCP         2h

-The Metric Server is the foundation for the pods autoscaling feature.
+The Metric Server is the foundation for the autoscaling feature.

 ## Pods Autoscaling
 Applications running in pods can be scaled out manually by increasing the replicas field of the Replica Set, Deploy, or Stateful Set.
 However, kubernetes can monitor the pods and scale them up automatically as soon as it detects an increase in the CPU usage or some other metric.
 To achieve this, we need to configure an autoscaler object.
 We can have multiple autoscalers, each one controlling a separated set of pods.